neurodroid/stimfit/doc/sphinx/howto/cuttingtraces.rst

     >>> dt = stf.get_sampling_interval()

-Then, if our sampling interval (dt) is 0.05 msec, the points selected correspond to 80 and 160 msec respectively.
+Then, if our sampling interval (dt) is 0.05 ms, the points selected correspond to 80 and 160 ms respectively.
 Alternatively, one could have thought about this command:
 ::

     >>> stf.get_trace()[80/dt:160/dt]

 However this will not work.
-Slicing requires integers arguments and not floats (both 80/dt and 160/dt are floats).
-So we have to transform this ratio to integer.
+Slicing requires integers as arguments and not floats (both 80/dt and 160/dt are floats).
+So we have to transform this ratios to integers with int(80/dt) and int(160/dt).
 Besides that, the float precision of python will play against us here.
-If we make dt = stf.get_sampling_interval, we will find that dt = 0.05000000074505806 rather than 0.05.
-Note that if you do not round up (with ceil) before int(80/dt) you will get one sampling point less than expected.
+If we make dt = stf.get_sampling_interval and get a value dt = 0.05000000074505806 (rather than 0.05) then the corresponding values for 80/dt will be 1599.99.
+The function int() will take only the value without decimal and will take erroneously 1599 in stead of 1600.

+Note that you can round up dt (with round(float,ndigits)) or the ratio 80/dt.
+In any case, always before int() takes the integer part of the real number.

 ::

-    >>> from math import ceil # we need this module to round the float
+    >>> dt =round(dt,2) # we round dt to 2 floats (i.e dt=0.05)
-    >>> pstart = int(ceil(80/dt)) # we ceil (80/dt=1599.9999) before transforming into integer to get 1600.0
+    >>> pstart = int(80/dt) # now 80/dt=1600.0 before that it was 1599.99
-    >>> pend =  int(ceil(160/dt)) # the same, 160/dt=31.9999) we ceil it to 3200.0
+    >>> pend =  int(160/dt) # now 160/dt=32.0  before that it was 3199.99
     >>> stf.get_trace()[pstart:pend] # now the slicing withing the integer values

-This solution, although not ideal, is the only one I could think about.
-I did not find a more elegant way to do it.

 ============================
 The cutting traces  function
 ============================

-In the chapter devopted to Python (:doc:`/manual/index`)  in  :doc:`/manual/index` you can find a function to cut a given trace within the sampling points.
+In the chapter devoted to Python (:doc:`/manual/index`)  in  :doc:`/manual/index` you can find a function to cut a given trace within the sampling points.
 This function is slightly different.
 As described above, we would take times and not sampling points as argument.
 After that, we will take list of traces and not a single trace to cut.
 This function will use :func:`stf.new_window_list()` which takes a list of 1D-Numpy arrays to present a new stf window.

 ::

     # load main Stimfit module
     import stf

-    # load ceil to round the sampling points
-    from math import ceil

     def cut_sweeps(start, delta, sequence=None):
         """
-        Cut the traces selected in sequence and creates a new window with them.
+        Cuts a sequence of traces and present them in a new window.

         Arguments:

-        start       -- starting point (in ms) to cut. delta       -- time interval (in ms) to cut

-        sequence:   -- list of indices to be cut.
+        start       -- starting point (in ms) to cut. delta       -- time interval (in ms) to cut sequence    -- list of indices to be cut.
 If None, every trace in the channel will be cut.

         Returns: